Assess the consequences of virtually any market situation on your portfolio.

 Risk Scenario offers immeasurable flexibility for the creation of scenarios.
 All scenarios are founded upon “bricks”.
 These bricks help to create and regroup different shocks (intuitively, small scenarios) within one scenario.

-Partitioners constitute the second brick used to define most scenarios.
+2- Partitioners constitute the second brick used to define most scenarios.
 They correspond to “For all/each”, a feature easily found in the “Scenario parameters” menu.
 The role of this feature is to separate the market data items of the initial market data environment into different subsets and apply transformations onto the items of the different subsets in different ways.
 Exactly the same scenarios (as in the general case) can be defined with “For all/each”, except that the scenarios are applied either simultaneously or individually to the appropriate sub-environments.
-With partitioners, the user can decide to apply shocks to all the items of a specific type at the same time (“For all”) or on each of them individually (“For each”), according to the partition selection.
+“For all” applies a scenario simultaneously to all market data items of a specified category.
+“For each” applies a scenario successively to each instance of a specific kind of market data items.

-An essential scenario parameter that could be considered almost as complementary or even unseparable from the partitioner “For all/each” is “From…to…in…steps transformations”, the third brick, also available in the “Scenario parameters” menu.
-While “For all/each” partitions environments, “From…to…in…steps transformations” defines the number of shocks to regroup in one single scenario.
+3- “From…to…in…steps transformations” is another essential scenario parameter that could be considered complementary to the partitioner “For all/each”.
+This third brick is also available in the “Scenario parameters” menu.
+“From…to…in…steps transformations” defines a list of shocks to apply successively to a given subset of market data items.
 LexiFi Apropos will shock the quotes of all the items of a given environment from the lower bound to the upper bound of the predefined range in the number of steps chosen.

 The second key situation would be a stress test scenario, possibly occuring at times of economic and/or financial crises.
 The aim is simply to shock quotes according to different magnitudes, depending on the simulated situation.
 Risk Scenario’s strength here is that it comprises all the bricks to: